MolCrafts/molpy/docs/tutorial/frame.md

 The core of molpy is `Frame` class.
 It is the data structure that molpy uses to store and manipulate molecular data.
 The `Frame` stores a variety of information, including atomic, topological, and geometric information.
 Each frame can completely describe the state of a system at a moment in time like a snapshot.

-::: NOTE:
+!!! note

     `System` only hold ONE frame at a time, and switch between frames.
 If you want to store multiple frames, you need to use `Trajectory` class.

 Here are two types of `Frame`.
 The first one is called `DynamicFrame`, which is flexible aims to edit the model.
 The second one is called `StaticFrame`, which is immutable and is used for lookup and indexing.
 The two types of `Frame` are interchangeable.